Wills

 Secure Your Legacy with Expert Wills and Estate Planning

 This is a common question that lawyers hear.
-After all, when a person dies, his surviving family members get his property, right?
+After all, when a person dies, their surviving family members receive their property.
 Unfortunately, it’s not that simple.
 Let’s take a look at the reasons why you should have a will.

 In sum, if you want more control over what happens to your property after you die, and you want to reduce the costs of administering your estate for your loved ones, then, yes, you need a will.
 Give The Edwards Law Firm a call today to protect your family and your property.